Integration Objects

+Integration Objects is an industrial software company that develops software solutions for industrial connectivity, operational technology (OT), IT-OT integration, industrial internet of things (IIoT), supervisory control and data acquisition (SCADA), industrial cybersecurity, and industrial artificial intelligence (AI).

-Integration Objects is a software development firm created in 2002.
-The company is a systems integrator and solutions provider for knowledge management, automation and plant process management and decision support applications.
-It develops OPC software products and knowledge management platforms for manufacturers primarily in the oil and gas, refining and petrochemicals, chemical, food and beverage, steel and pharmaceutical industries.
+It develops OPC software products and knowledge management platforms for manufacturers primarily in the oil and gas, refining and petrochemicals, chemical, food and beverage, water and utilities, steel and pharmaceutical industries.
 It also provides consulting services.

-Integration Objects is a member of the OPC Foundation, the International Society of Automation and MIMOSA.
-It has also collaborated and partnered with other IT companies such as Invensys, OSIsoft, Gensym, and ABB for large projects and its clients include ExxonMobil, Saudi Aramco and Solvay Chemicals.
+Integration Objects is a member of the OPC Foundation, the International Society of Automation, Eclipse Foundation, Open Industry 4.0, and MIMOSA.
+It has also collaborated and partnered with other IT companies such as Emerson, Invensys, OSIsoft, Gensym, and ABB for large projects and its clients include ExxonMobil, Saudi Aramco and Solvay Chemicals.

+History

+Integration Objects was founded in 2002 with a focus on industrial interoperability and data connectivity.
+The company's early products focused on OPC Classic technologies, providing secure communication solutions between industrial automation systems and software applications.

+With the evolution of industrial communication standards, Integration Objects expanded its portfolio to support OPC Unified Architecture (OPC UA), industrial historians, MQTT communication, database integration, cloud connectivity, and web-based industrial visualization.

+The company later developed the SIOTH® (Smart IoT Highway) platform, an industrial software platform designed to support industrial data integration, visualization, monitoring, cybersecurity, and analytics.

+Products

+Integration Objects develops software products for industrial automation, connectivity, data management, and digital transformation.